jhugman/modulus.js/README.md

 If no-one is tracking the extension point at time of adding a new extension, then the extension is saved until someone does.
 This allows for order-independence of module loading.

+I will add more examples into the examples dir.

 Documentation
 -------------
 This is an initial release, so the inline documentation hasn't been processed yet (it's there, just not in HTML).